MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitoring-unix-linux.md

 ---
-title: Monitoring UNIX and Linux Computers by Using Operations Manager
+title: Troubleshooting UNIX and Linux Agent Monitoring
-description:
+description: This article provides basic troubleshooting guidance for discovery and monitoring of the UNIX/Linux OS.
 author: mgoedtel
 ms.author: magoedte
 manager: carmonm